CALL 811 BEFORE YOU DIG

 - This document includes information for curb, gutter and driveway repair.
 For all other county standards please see the county web site.
 Curb, Gutter and Driveway Standards (Click Here)

-Grading Permit - A grading permit is necessary when excavating or hauling dirt on your property.
+A grading permit is necessary when excavating or hauling dirt on your property.
+An Erosion and Sediment Control Plan is needed in conjunction with all grading permits.

 Non-Maintained Road Paving Assistance - This package includes information for residents who live on non-maintained streets who would like to receive Town assistance with road paving.